Symmetric Circuits for Rank Logic: Symmetric Circuits

+We now define the notion of a transparent circuit, as well as numerous other restrictions on the structure of a circuit.

+\begin{definition} Let $C$ be a circuit and $g$ be a gate in $C$.
+We say $g$ has \emph{injective labels} if $L(g)$ is an injection.
+We say $g$ has \emph{unique children} if no two distinct gates in $H_g$ are syntactically equivalent.
+We say $g$ has \emph{unique labels} if $g$ has injective labels and unique children.

+We say $C$ has \emph{injective labels} (or just $C$ is \emph{injective}) if every gate in $C$ has injective labels.
+We say $C$ has \emph{unique labels} if every gate in $C$ has unique labels.
+We say $C$ is \emph{transparent} if every gate $g$ in $C$ that is not fully symmetric has unique labels. \end{definition}

+We earlier noted the need for a normal form analogous to the notion of a rigid circuit introduced by Anderson and Dawar~\cite{AndersonD17}.
+We will show that the notion of a reduced injective circuit suffices as our normal form.
+We have already noted that these circuits have unique extensions.
+This allows us to apply the theory of supports developed in Section~\ref{sec:symm-support}.
+Moreover, we show in Section~\ref{sec:algorithms} that there is a polynomial time translation from transparent circuits to reduced injective circuits.
+We also show that many natural circuit properties can be computed in polynomial time for such circuits.
+These results together play a crucial role in our translation from families of circuits to formulas in Section~\ref{sec:circuits-to-formulas}.

+We say a circuit $C$ is a \emph{rank circuit} if it is defined over the basis $\BR$.
+We are now in a position to state the main theorem of this paper.

-\begin{thm}[Anderson and Dawar~\cite{AndersonD17}] For a relational vocabulary $\tau$, a query on finite $\tau$-structures is defined by a P-uniform family of symmetric circuits defined over the basis $\BM$ if, and only if, it is expressible in $\FPC[\tau]$. \end{thm}
+\begin{thm}[Main Theorem] Let $\rho$ be a relational vocabulary and let $Q$ be a $\rho$-query.
+Then $Q$ is definable in $\FPR[\rho]$ if, and only if, $Q$ is definable by a $\PT$-uniform family of transparent symmetric rank circuits with vocabulary $\rho$. \end{thm}